emprcl/emprcl.github.io/content/runal.md

 ### Canvas

-Drawing in the terminal is a little bit weird, because each cell is not a square.
+Drawing in the terminal is a little bit weird, because each cell is not a square with usual fonts.
 Therefore, **results can look squished** depending on what you're trying to do.

-One simple way to fix this problem is to **use 2 cells instead of one** for drawing one canvas pixel, but the question is : which character to draw in the second cell?
+One simple way to fix this problem is to **use 2 cells instead of one** for drawing one canvas pixel, but the question is: which character to draw in the second cell?

 You can control this behavior with 2 methods:
  - **c.cellModeCustom(char)**: it allows you to define which character to use in the second cell.
 One obvious option is to use a black space, but other choice may give you fun results.